Sebastian Maniscalco: Career

 In June 2021, it was announced that Maniscalco will host a reality television show titled Well Done With Sebastian Maniscalco that premiered on August 12, 2021, on Discovery+ where he will be joined by friends and family to explore food culture and etiquette.
 Four days after the premiere, the show was renewed for a six-episode second season that premiered on November 16, 2021.
 In August 2021, during a podcast, he announced that he was a part of the cast of Illumination's The Super Mario Bros.
 Movie, playing the role of Spike from the game Wrecking Crew as Mario and Luigi's boss.

 Maniscalco's 5th comedy special, Is It Me?, was released on December 6, 2022, on Netflix.
 On May 26, 2023, About My Father was released in theaters, a comedy film Maniscalco co-wrote loosely based on his life and in which he co-starred with Robert De Niro, who played the role of his father.
 Maniscalco starred for two seasons in the television series Bookie, which debuted on November 30, 2023.

 On April 23, 2025, it was announced that Maniscalco would appear in an Apple's first ever scripted podcast, titled Easy Money: The Charles Ponzi Story.
 Maniscalco will voice Charles Ponzi and the podcast is said to discuss the rise and fall of Ponzi as well as his schemes.
 The podcast will be hosted by Maya Lau.

 In September 2025, Maniscalco participated in the Riyadh Comedy Festival.
 Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.

+In 2026, SiriusXM launched Sebastian Maniscalco's Comedy Radio, taking over channel 99.
+A new show, The Sebastian Maniscaclo Show, will replace the previous The Pete and Sebastian Show.